 The fee won’t apply to all CUD customers.
 It will apply to a group of about 17,500 customers.

 The City wanted to keep the fee as low as possible while still collecting a per-month, per-container charge.
-In fact, $5 does not fully recover the costs involved in operating City Solid Waste Services.
 At some point in the future, it’s possible the City may have no choice but to raise the fee to cover increasing operations and transportation costs.

 What if I want to find my own garbage pickup company?